preciofishbone/OmniaDocs/quality-management/author/deviations-improvements/index.rst

 .. image:: qms-feedback-add-border.png

-When a process is edited, all feedback is available on the "Deviation/Improvement" tab:
+When a process is edited, all feedback concerning that process, is available on the "Deviation/Improvement" tab:

 .. image:: qms-improvement.png